ThomasBittner1/KangarooDocumentation/docs/body/poseEditorStandalone.md

 When you click **Edit "poseEditorData.json" File**, it opens the [JSONEditor](../builder/jsonEditor.md) on the data file.
 In there you can delete, duplicate, copy/paste things from another character, ...

+## Known Issues
+Please also check [Known Issues Pose Editor I](poseEditor1.md#known-issues) for a complete list.
+#### Ctrl Poses are reversed when I mirror them
+It's important to have the right side ctrls/transforms move in the mirrored behavior to the left side ctrls/transforms.
+This is an animator preference in general, and Kangaroo Rigs have that.
+But on some custom rigs, this behavior may be different.

+#### The **Pose Editor** UI is slow
+It could be because of the evaluation curves.
+If your rig is a little heavier, it's recommended to turn them off with the checkbox below the **Open Pose Editor** button.